JuanLoaiza007/fastapit-react-url-shortener/README.md

 - **Update links:** Change the destination URL of an existing short link.
 - **View all links:** A simple list view of all active short codes.
 - **Redirect:** The main `GET /{short_code}` route handles the redirection.
+- **Track visits:** Automatically counts daily visits for each URL.
+- **Weekly statistics:** View usage charts showing visits per day for the current week (Monday to Sunday).

 ## 🚀 Getting Started